romland/llemmings/README.md

 ...
 ```
 Preferably only one prompt per commit.
 But I failed in the beginning.

+_You can check the commit history and you'll get the gist._

 ## 🏃‍♀️ Compiling, installing, running
 Just double click `index.html`.